Database lookup on the schema

 - Project information is available in your ERP system.
 You want users to enter the project number and have the project name, customer name and customer contact email automatically retrieved from the ERP system.

 - You are adding documents for assets you have under management.
-You do not have any asset management software, but you do not want users to enter assset details more than one.
-Users will enter the asset name, id, location and asset owner on the first asset document, but you want to look up that information for all future documents added for the asset.
+You do not have any asset management software, but you do not want users to enter asset details more than once.
+Users enter the asset name, id, location and asset owner on the first asset document, but you want to look up that information for all future documents added for the asset.